September 30, 2022

 Other important variables you should consider include API connectivity, customer relationship manager, location tracking, and the technology used.

-Based on the criteria above, we have identified some options for your consideration as you try to find the best people counting system and turn your data into better insights about your business.
+Based on the criteria below, we have identified some options for your consideration as you try to find the best foot traffic counting system and turn your data into better insights about your business.

-We have identified many people counter solutions that range from basic counts to robust real-time and future data analysis.
+We have identified many foot traffic counter solutions that range from basic counts to robust real-time and future data analysis.
 These were chosen to help the customers we seek to serve and the criteria we mentioned above.

-The following people counters have a wide range of pricing, which makes it even more important that you choose the right system that meets the needs of your business.
-We have provided links for each people counter listed below for your convenience.
+The following foot traffic counters have a wide range of pricing, which makes it even more important that you choose the right system that meets the needs of your business.
+We have provided links for each foot traffic counter listed below for your convenience.

 Blix Traffic sensors detect anonymous smartphone signals to provide detailed foot traffic, customer experience, and location analytics data.